 Robotic pets are a way to assist Veterans living with dementia.
-These pets respond to sight, sound, and touch, like real pets, and are proven to bring comfort, connections, and therapeutic benefits to people living with memory loss, dementia, and depression.
+These pets respond to sight, sound, to people living with memory loss, dementia, and depression.
 Once a person receives a pet, there is often an immediate transformation in behavior.
-The pets may provide such comfort and joy that sometimes behavior medications may be reduced.
-Additionally, since living with dementia often precludes caring for a live pet, robotic pets are a great solution.

-To obtain a robotic dog or cat, please contact your healthcare team or order one directly from Joy for All.
+The pets may provide such comfort and joy that healthcare team or order one directly from Joy for All.